emanchado/lyre/README.md

 TODO
 ----

-* Make sure this works for several concurrent narrations (at least of different stories)
 * Maybe add security to the narrator WebSocket interaction
 * Find the reordering bug (big deal for playlists!)
-* Remove code for galleries, jQuery, etc.
 * Catch API response errors in the frontend, esp. when trying to upload new stuff (check right types, too?)
 * Reorder scenes
 * Map markers for characters?